NVIDIA/spark-rapids/CONTRIBUTING.md

 4. Run `mvn verify` and unit tests for multiple Spark versions in parallel.
 Ref: [spark-premerge-build.sh](jenkins/spark-premerge-build.sh)

-If it fails, you can click the `Details` link of this check, and go to `Post processing -> Start post processing` to find the uploaded log.
+If it fails, you can click the `Details` link of this check, and go to `Upload log -> Jenkins log for pull request xxx (click here)` to find the uploaded log.

 ## Attribution